nikita2206/envpopulate/README.md

 This should be as easy as running `envpopulate`.

-Upon running it, you will be asked if you want to enter custom values for every variable, if you don't want any interactivity then you need to include `--quiet` option.
+Upon running it, you will be asked if you want to enter custom values for every variable that doesn't yet exist in `.env`, if you don't want any interactivity then you need to include `--quiet` option.

 Building
 --------